lcosters/lcosters.github.io/_pages/about.md

 My research focus
 ======
 During my PhD, I will be focussing on cognitive impairment in multiple sclerosis (MS).
 Currently I am working on a dataset of magnetoencephalography data recorded during a working memory task from healthy controls and MS patients.
+My PhD is supervised by Prof. Dr. ir.
+Guy Nagels and Prof. Dr. ir.
+Jeroen Van Schependom.

 The goal of this website